-In this article, I’ll introduce the most interesting new features of Nuxt 3, show how to fetch content from the Kontent by Kentico headless CMS, and provide you with a list of useful resources.
+In this article, I’ll introduce the most interesting new features of Nuxt 3, show how to fetch content from Kontent.ai, and provide you with a list of useful resources.

 Nuxt 3 introduction

 Nuxt used to be a static site generator for Vue.js.
 Now, they call it the hybrid Vue framework, as it does much more than just generate a few static files.
 It lets you implement a full-featured client/server app and decide on the rendering strategy for each page.